wpc/wpc.github.io/_posts/2015-01-13-using-dfa-for-wildcard-matching-problem.md

 {% endhighlight %}

 At the time I ended up with putting a cache for failures matches.
-It helps shortcut the **m!** part and reduce the worst case complexity to **O(n`*`m)**.
+It helped shortcut the factorial part and reduce the worst case complexity to **O(n`*`m)**.
 Good enough for me to move on.

 Lucene's implementation
 ====

 But this obviously is not good enough for production code.
 I was wondering what is Lucene’s implementation looked like.
 So I download source code of Lucene 3.6.2. (v3.6.2 is the version of Lucene that Neo4j embedded).
 I was shockingly surprised the implementation is almost identical to my first naive implementation.
-It does not even have the failure caches so it is a straight worst case **O(n`*`m!)** algorithm.
+It does not even have the failure caches so it is a straight worst case **O(n!`*`m)** algorithm.
 I guess this means if you find some server software using Lucene 3 and you can make a wildcard query, you can easily DOS it using previous mentioned cases.

 (I have already check latest version of Lucene.
 Turns out from version 4.0, Lucene switched to a DFA solution.
 So there is no need to race for a pull request :-).